Azure/aihub/docs/content/en/docs/Concepts/azure-cognitive-search.md

 ![Imagen arquitectura Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/media/search-what-is-azure-search/azure-search-diagram.svg)

-**Activate GenAI with Azure** uses Azure Cognitive Search to serve an index of vectorized content, that will be used by our LLM (ChatGPT) to respond to user's query.
+**AI Hub** uses Azure Cognitive Search to serve an index of vectorized content, that will be used by our LLM (ChatGPT) to respond to user's query.

 Learn more at the official documentation: [What is Azure Cognitive Search?](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search).